top of page

 Ultimately, I think the end product of the game is well done for what we had envision as the experience of combat does feel, to me at least, to have that impact and grit which of course could be improved but I am still satisfied with the end result.
 The cinematics feel engaging and the world reflects the creative and narrative direction I had intended.
 We were able to create a combat experience that felt challenging but motivating and engaging to beat and a gameplay design that was both unique and interesting to players.
 I really proud of the overall gameplay and immersive experience in the final game as it was what we had imagined for the game to look and feel whether through the game world, art or gameplay.

 Though while that are some aspect of the design I think can improved, particularly the Iron Heart system where enemies need to fill up their stagger bar and only then can player stab the heart.
-I think this aspect can become to mechanical and dampen the combat experience as player have to do this multiple time.
+I think this aspect can become too mechanical and dampen the combat experience as it does not feel rewarding enough in terms of gameplay.
 I think the design can be improve to be more dynamic and with more flair is to have certain points or under certain requirements such as when the stagger reach a certain percent, or player have parried a certain amount against this enemy to have the enemy not quite stagger but have their Iron Heart revealed but the enemy is still attacking.
 In which case, if player could find an opening in that attack, they could use their charged attack on the heart and directly destroy the heart without fully staggering and start the next phase immediately while rewarding them with some stun time in the enemy.
 With that, I think the combat could be immersive as a fight and add some dynamics to the core loop to prevent it from feeling too grindy or mechanical.